putuoka/c4it-blog/content/posts/2022/072-postgres-crud-operations/article.md

 ---
 title: "CRUD operations on PostgreSQL using C# and Npgsql"
-path: '/blog/postgres-crud-operations-npgsql'
+path: "/blog/postgres-crud-operations-npgsql"
-tags: ["CSharp", "Database","SQL","PostgreSQL","MainArticle"]
+tags: ["CSharp", "Database", "SQL", "PostgreSQL", "MainArticle"]
 featuredImage: "./cover.png"
 excerpt: "Once we have a Postgres instance running, we can perform operations on it.
 We will use Npgsql to query a Postgres instance with C#"
 created: 2022-02-01